acashjos/streamy/Readme.md

 ## Behaviour modifier functions
 ---
 ## apply(array)
-Changes the array attached to a streamy object.
+Changes the array attached to a *streamy* object. returns current *streamy* object so that it can be chained by another modifier function.
 ```js
 // syntax:
 var operation = streamy([1,2,3]).map( i => i*2);